huynhhoangkha/cppExGen/README.md

-# First note
+# First notes
 - This project was created to support the process of making single-source-file cpp excercises.
 - It can run only on Windows. <br>

-# How to install this tool?
+- It does not support Windows Power Shell, please use the Cmd

+# Installation
 **Step 1**: Download or clone this repository, put the folder into where you have executing permission. <br>
 **Step 2**: Get the absolute path to the containing folder of the executable file, in this case, the `pf.exe` <br>
 **Step 3**: Add the path you've got from the step above into the `path` environment variable.
 If you don't know how, refer to this guide: